 Researchers have studied individuals to determine whether lifestyle changes, such as participating in cancer screenings and getting vaccines, result in improved health.
-From these studies, researchers have learned that older adults who improve their lifestyles in order to lower their risk for disease do experience significant health improvements.
+From these studies, researchers have learned that older adults who improve their lifestyles in order to lower their risk for disease experience significant health improvements.

 The great news is that improvements in health are possible at any age.
 This research provided the groundwork that identified ten key health areas and risk factors that could be targeted to lead to big health payoffs for adults as they age.
-These "10 Keys"TM to Healthy Aging form the basis for a community-wide health promotion campaign that focuses on the health and well being of the whole person.
+These "10 Keys"TM to Healthy Aging form the basis for a community-wide health promotion effort that focuses on the health and well being of the whole person.
 This is important because many healthy adults age with more than one medical condition.
 A holistic approach to health provides a broad range of outreach opportunities for individuals and communities to become involved.

-The "10 Keys"TM Campaign
+The "10 Keys"TM

-Successful aging has been defined as freedom from cardiovascular disease, cancer, and respiratory problems, as well as good physical and cognitive function.
-Successful aging has also been defined as maintaining physical and cognitive function through control of disease risk factors.
-The "10 Keys"TM to Healthy Aging were identified with this in mind to target the causes of disease and disability that could be greatly reduced, postponed, or eliminated to promote successful or healthy aging in functional older adults.
+Successful aging has been defined as freedom from cardiovascular disease, cancer, and respiratory problems.
+It has also been defined as maintaining physical and cognitive function through control of disease risk factors.
+The "10 Keys"TM to Healthy Aging were identified with this in mind to target the causes of disease and disability that could be greatly reduced, postponed, or eliminated to promote successful and healthy aging in functional older adults.